Overchute/docs/System Design/mvp-user-flows.md

 - Offer status (open/failed/fulfilled)
 - End date
 - Crowdsale rules
-- XTC wallet address for contributions, for Contributor to copy.
+- Crowdsale PrincipalID for XTC contributions, for Contributor to copy.
   !!!

 !!!secondary
-Contributor sets up an XTC wallet and makes a payment to the copied crowdsale wallet address.
+Contributor creates a PrincipalID, funds it with XTC, and makes a payment to the copied crowdsale PrincipalID.
 !!!

 !!!success On the crowdsale end date, Overchute calculates total contributions, and does the following:

 - If total contributions are less than the offer price:
   - Set crowdsale status to "failed".
-  - Refund all contributions to the wallet addresses from which they came.
+  - Refund all contributions to the PrincipalIDs from which they came.
 - If total contributions are greater than or equal to the offer price:
   - Set crowdsale status to "fulfilled".
-  - Pay offer price to the wallet address specified by the Creator.
+  - Pay offer price to the Creator's PrincipalID.
-  - Calculate the Platform's share of the overshoot, and pay it to the platform's wallet address.
+  - Calculate the Platform's share of the overshoot, and pay it to the platform's PrincipalID.
-  - Calculate the Creator's share of the overshoot and pay it to the wallet address specified by the Creator.
+  - Calculate the Creator's share of the overshoot and pay it to the Creator's PrincipalID.
-  - Calculate the total Contributors' share of the overshoot, and the portion due to each Contributor, and pay each to the wallet address from which the contribution came.
+  - Calculate the total Contributors' share of the overshoot, and the portion due to each Contributor, and pay each to the PrincipalID from which the contribution came.

 !!!